 2. Onboard Expenses

 Running the onboard experience isn’t cheap.
-Entertainment, spas, shops, and activities all come with their own running costs, not to mention the specialist insurance needed for many of them.
+Entertainment, spas, shops, and activities all come with their own running costs, not to mention the specialty insurances needed for many of them.

 3. Crew Wages